GowthamInti/QA-chatbot/README.md

 http://localhost:7860/docs
 ```
 This provides an easy way to test the API endpoints and understand how to interact with the service.

+## Acknowledgements
+None of this would have been possible without the hard work by the `HuggingFace` team in developing the `Transformers` library.